 Ironically since a PAM system itself is often used as a way to get emergency access to Linux/Unix root passwords or the master subscription account to the customer’s assets on a cloud provider like AWS or Azure, PAM itself can become a single point of failure if it’s credential vault is not accessible.
 The same issue can occur with a secrets vault, such as Hashicorp’s, when it is used like a PAM system to store administrative credentials.

 What if an administrator is not able to login to the password vault where administrative credentials to root or admin accounts are kept?
-Administrator would not be able to get the credentials, or a brokered session, to administer production systems.
+Administrators would not be able to get the credentials, or a brokered session, to operate production systems.
 Inability to administer systems, such as web, database or application servers could eventually cause an outage of mission critical or customer-facing services.
 The security department which “sold” the PAM solution to operations would suffer serious embarrassment and loss of political capital in the organization.

 Therefore, the security team in question is designing break glass processes for making sure administrators have a backup process to get credentials out of the vault in an emergency.
-The client’s current plan is to grant senior administrators a local account to “safes,” each containing a subset of the credentials in the password vault pertaining to a group of servers.
+The client’s current plan is to grant senior administrators a local account to CyberArk “safes,” each containing a subset of the credentials in the password vault pertaining to a group of servers.
 If privileged users are locked out of the vault, the senior administrator can log in and get the credentials for them in all cases, even if (for example) the Active Directory domain is down and no one can log into the PAM system in the usual manner.